tuananh/BetterTube/README.md

 BetterTube
 ==========

-A better Youtube embeb tag for jekyll.
+A better Youtube embed tag for jekyll.

 ## Syntax